Catfishing Today Past Stats Support Settings Help Stats Support Settings Help

 How to play

-• Don’t worry about capitalisation, accent marks, or anything in brackets like (TV series) or (singer).
+• Don’t worry about capitalisation, accent marks, or anything in brackets.

 • If you had the right answer but got the title wrong, tap